from104/qcalc/README.md

 # Simple calculator using Quasar

+MIT License

-This is a simple calculator using the source of an Android calculator I made for my graduation project.
-It was made using vue3(quasar v2), typescript, electron, etc.
+This is a simple calculator made using the source code of an Android calculator that I created as a graduation project.
+It is designed to be usable on both desktop and mobile environments using the latest web technologies such as Vue3 (Quasar v2), TypeScript, and Electron.

 ## Screenshot